-- 23. Nursing assessment of the patient may take place in a number of settings and timeframes.
+- 21. Nursing assessment of the patient may take place in a number of settings and time frames.
 Assessment may be performed a week or more before surgery or just prior to the procedure.
-It may occur in the patient's inpatient hospital unit, the surgeon's office, the preadmission testing unit of the surgical facility, or the same-day/ambulatory surgery unit. - 24.
-In some instances, the assessment process is initiated in a telephone conversation with the patient prior to surgery and completed on the day of surgery at the surgical facility.
-Often, the initial nursing assessment is performed by a nurse who is not a perioperative nurse. - 25.
-It is more likely that the perioperative nurse's assessment of the patient will take place just prior to bringing the patient into the operating room.
+It may occur in the patient's inpatient hospital unit, the surgeon's office, the preadmission testing unit of the surgical facility, or the sameday/ambulatory surgery unit. - 22.
+In some instances, the assessment process is initiated in a telephone conversation with the patient prior to surgery, and completed on the day of surgery at the surgical facility.
+Often the initial nursing assessment is performed by a nurse who is not a perioperative nurse.
+It is more likely that the perioperative nurse's assessment of the patient will take place just prior to the patient's entry into the operating room.
 This assessment will include a brief interview, a quick physical inspection of the patient, and a review of the patient's record, including the results of diagnostic testing and assessment data obtained previously by other caregivers.